amkhrjee/findmoovy/README.md

 # FindMoovy Refactored-Two

-This branch is the refactored and improved version of the `main` branch with the vanilla css rewritten with tailwind css.
+This branch is the refactored and improved version of the `main` branch with the vanilla css rewritten with [`tailwindcss`](https://tailwindcss.com/).

 Link for `refactored-two`: [FindMoovy - Two](https://twofindmoovy.netlify.app/)